klpoland/lti-d2l-serverless-node-lib/README.md

 # lti-node-lib
-A Node.js library for LTI 1.3 for use with AWS (DynamoDB)
+Adapted to work with AWS and DynamoDB from https://github.com/SanDiegoCodeSchool/lti-node-library

 The LMS in mind for this library is D2L/Brightspace